NathanHarrington/NathanHarrington.github.io/content/posts/transformative_virtual_assistant_development.md

 Create a new job post

-Type of work is: Biotechnology market research
-Name job post: Find the names and product listing of transmission diffraction grating companies.

-Click Next.

-These options change apparently at random.
-Here's what was selected on
-2017-12-13:
 More specifc -> Market Research -> Competitive market research

 Name job posting: Find the names and product listing of transmission diffraction grating companies.